Cherry Street Strauss Trunnion Bascule Bridge

 The Cherry Street Strauss Trunnion Bascule Bridge is a bascule bridge and Warren truss in Toronto, Ontario, Canada.
 Located in the industrial Port Lands area, it carries Cherry Street over the Toronto Harbour Ship Channel and opens to allow ships to access the channel and the turning basin beyond.
-There are two bascule bridges on Cherry Street.
-The other, smaller bridge, crosses the Keating Channel, while this bridge crosses the Ship Channel.
+There was previously another bascule bridge further north on Cherry Street.
+The other, smaller bridge, crossed the Keating Channel, while this bridge crosses the Ship Channel.